team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 1. It is declared with the `function` keyword
 2. It has a name, `getUniqueColors`
 3. It has parameters defined in `(...)`, in this case `imagePath` and `options`
-4. It contains logic and operations within the `{...}` function body
+4. It contains logic and returns a value

-So based on these characteristics, we can determine that getUniqueColors is a function.
+So in summary, getUniqueColors is declared as a reusable function that takes arguments, executes logic, and returns a value.

 ### Quality of Code